SuwaidAslam/AI_Generated_Text_Checker_App/README.md

 # How to Run

-To see the project working, just clone the repository and install all required libraries within requirements.txt file and run the project :)
+To see the project working, just clone the repository and install all required libraries within requirements.txt file and replace the `roberta-base-openai-detector` directory with the following after unziping it: https://drive.google.com/file/d/16Be7V62ew3PVf5pbxNOr_uLB1CTGpYg-/view?usp=sharing and run the project :)

 - Clone the repository
 - Setup Virtual environment